GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/cicd.md

 ### triggers.apply.run_on_push

-Whether or not automatic triggering from a PR/push to branch.
+Whether or not to be automatically triggered from a PR/push to branch.
 Default to true.

 Type: boolean

 ### triggers.apply.run_on_schedule

-Whether or not automatic triggering according a specified schedule.
+Whether or not to be automatically triggered according a specified schedule.
 The schedule is specified using [unix-cron format](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules#defining_the_job_schedule) at Eastern Standard Time (EST).
 Default to none.